Haram-fatima/-ci-cd-pipeline-project/README.md

 3. Packages both apps into `.tar.gz` files
 4. Deploys backend using `deploy/deploy_backend.sh`
 5. If deployment fails, `rollback.sh` restores the backup
+6. Monitoring Stack:
+       Prometheus scrapes metrics from Jenkins and system exporters Grafana displays interactive dashboards with build/deploy statistics

 ---

-## 📌 How to Run Jenkins Job
+📌 How to Run Jenkins Job

-Make sure:
+  Make sure the following requirements are met before running the Jenkins pipeline:
-- Jenkins has permission to access `/home/malikraheel/deployment/`
+ Jenkins has sufficient permissions to read/write to deployment and backup directories.
-- Jenkins user has PM2 installed and running
+ The Jenkins user has PM2 installed and accessible globally for managing backend processes.
+ Node.js and npm are installed on the system to allow building and testing of both backend and frontend applications.
-- Node/NPM are installed for both build environments
+ Docker and Docker Compose are properly installed and running for container-based services.

-Run the Jenkins job from UI or using a webhook push trigger.
+ Monitoring stack with Prometheus and Grafana is set up and running to track pipeline metrics and performance.

+ docker-compose up -d

 ---